Runpython-IntroProgramming/Course-Syllabus/README.md

-# Standards-and-Syllabus
+# Course Standards and Syllabus

-HHS Introduction to Programming course standards and syllabus
+Please see the [Standards and Syllabus Wiki](https://github.com/HHS-IntroProgramming/Standards-and-Syllabus/wiki) for details.